 Around the world there are big differences in the way cities are built and run, from their transport systems to energy use.
 Understanding these differences will help society to make the right choices, helping to building sustainable cities of the future.
 Greater resilience in city planning and management systems will be essential.

 Three main events take place annually in Asia, Europe and the Americas, facilitating the dialogue on the future energy challenges.
-In 2016, we will run events in Manila, Philippines; Detroit, USA; and London, UK.
+In 2017, we will run events in Singapore; Detroit, USA and London, UK.